 Public Service Obligation Contracts

-Each year funding is provided for socially necessary but financially unviable public transport services in Ireland.
-Dublin Bus, Bus Éireann and Iarnród Éireann provide these services, known as Public Service Obligation (PSO) services, under contract to the National Transport Authority.
+Each year funding is provided for socially necessary public transport services in Ireland.
+Iarnród Éireann and a number of bus companies provide these services, known as Public Service Obligation (PSO) services, under contract to the National Transport Authority.

-The contracts meet the current criteria set down in EU law, setting strict standards of operational performance and customer service and contain penalties for non-performance.
+The contracts meet the current criteria set down in EU law.
+The contracts set strict standards of operational performance and customer service, and contain penalties for non-performance.